MOTHINK/Docker-Scripts/README.md

 # Docker-Scripts

-This repository will container bash files used to make work with Docker easier.
+This repository will contains bash files used to make work with Docker easier.